Tuareg languages

-Tuareg (/ˈtwɑrɛɡ/), also known as Tamasheq (/ˈtæməʃɛk/), Tamajaq or Tamahaq (Tifinagh: ⵜⴰⵎⴰⵌⴰⵆ), is a group of closely related Berber varieties.
-They are spoken by the Tuareg Berbers in large parts of Mali, Niger, Algeria, Libya, and Burkina Faso, with a few speakers, the Kinnin, in Chad.
+The Tuareg languages (/ˈtwɑrɛɡ/) constitute a group of closely related Berber languages and dialects.
+They are spoken by the Tuareg Berbers in large parts of Mali, Niger, Algeria, Libya, and Burkina Faso, with smaller communities, such as the Kinnin in Chad, and northern Darfur in Sudan.

 Description

 The Tuareg varieties, on account of their low internal diversity and high mutual intercomprehensibility, are commonly regarded as a single language by linguists (as for instance by Karl-Gottfried Prasse).
 They are distinguished mainly by a few sound shifts (notably affecting the pronunciation of original z and h).
 The Tuareg varieties are unusually conservative in some respects; they retain two short vowels where Northern Berber languages have one or none, and have a much lower proportion of Arabic loanwords than most Berber languages.

 The Tuareg languages are traditionally written in the indigenous Tifinagh alphabet.
 However, the Arabic script is commonly used in some areas (and has been since medieval times), while the Latin script is official in Mali and Niger.